svarshavchik/courier/README.md

 now implements basic web-based calendaring and scheduling services integrated in the webmail module.

-The Courier mail server's source code should compile on most POSIX-based operating systems based on Linux, and BSD-derived kernels.
-It should also compile on Solaris and AIX, with some help from Sun's or IBM's freeware add-on tools for their respective operating systems.

 ## How to build

 This is a shared repository by all Courier-related projects.
 Each project